jqfeld/PlasmaSpecies.jl/docs/src/species.md

 the corresponding method defined.`PlasmaSpecies` contains a few registered gases which are automatically recognized in the species strings and have their masses defined.
-The masses of the missing or additional electrons corresponding to the charge of the species are accounted.
+The masses of the missing or additional electrons corresponding to the charge of the species are accounted for.

 ```@repl species-methods